awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ![\[Top SQL\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_4.png)

 To see the components of a query, select the query, and then choose the \+\.
 A *SQL digest* is a composite of multiple actual queries that are structurally similar but that possibly have different literal values\.
 In the following screenshot, the selected query is a digest\.
+The digest replaces hardcoded values with a question mark\.

 ![\[Selected SQL digest\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_4b.png)

+**Note**
+A SQL digest groups similar SQL statements, but does not redact sensitive information\.

 In **Top sql**, the **Load by waits \(AAS\)** column illustrates the percentage of the database load associated with each top load item\.
 This column reflects the load for that item by whatever grouping is currently selected in the **DB Load Chart**\.
 For example, you might group the **DB Load Chart** chart by wait states\.
 You examine SQL queries in the top load items table\.
 In this case, the **DB Load by Waits** bar is sized, segmented, and color\-coded to show how much of a given wait state that query is contributing to\.
 It also shows which wait states are affecting the selected query\.